-How do I view storage use for my Amazon Aurora DB cluster?
+How do I view the total storage use for my Amazon Aurora DB cluster?

 How can I see the size of my Amazon Aurora DB cluster volume?

-- Open the Amazon RDS console, and then choose the Region where you created your Aurora DB cluster.
+- Open the Amazon RDS console, and then choose the AWS Region where you created the Aurora DB cluster.

-- Choose Instances in the navigation pane, and then choose the DB instance that you want to monitor.
+- Choose Databases from the navigation pane, and then choose the name of the DB instance that you want to monitor.

-- In the CloudWatch section, search for [Billed] Volume Bytes Used or choose it from the list.
+- From the CloudWatch section, enter [Billed] Volume Bytes Used or choose it from the list.
 The storage use appears on the graph.